Skip to main content

 Consume bottled water

-Tap water in Mauritius is generally not safe for drinking.
-Stick to bottled or purified water to avoid waterborne illnesses.
+Tap water in Mauritius is generally not safe to drink.
+Use bottled or purified water to avoid stomach trouble.

 HIGH